181221/react-static-template/README.md

-# React-Static - Basic Template
+# React-Static - Template with styled-components, material ui and apollo client

-To use this template, run `react-static create` and use the `basic` template.